luikore/nyara/readme.md

 - Not based on [rack](https://github.com/rack/rack).
 - Not compatible with [eventmachine](https://github.com/eventmachine/eventmachine).
 It won't work if you add gems like [em-synchrony](https://github.com/igrigorik/em-synchrony).
 - Not yet another ruby async framework, some features in a common async IO framework are not implemented.
-- Doesn't work on JRuby or Rubinius.
+- Doesn't and won't work on JRuby or lower versions of Ruby.
-- Doesn't work on Windows.
+- Doesn't and won't work on Windows.

 # License